-Homeostasis also involves regulating our drives and behaviours in regards to a roughly 24 hour cycle.
+Homeostasis also involves regulating our drives and behaviors in regards to a roughly 24-hour cycle.
 Take for instance our day/night circadian rhythms regulated via melatonin; regulation of food intake; cortisol levels; core body temperature; and the timing of other biological processes.

 Now in plain English…Homeostasis ensures our body is kept in optimal condition by orchestrating a variety of internal changes in response to internal or external changes.

 Consider how body temperature, hunger or stress can alter how your bodily functions and the fact you have direct feedback loops which prompt you to sweat, eat, or do something to de-stress.

 For example, our body temperature hovers around 37° C, and we have processes in place to maintain this by shivering when cold or sweating when hot.